 Nutritional imbalance before or during pregnancy can result in serious complications, gestational diabetes, hypertension in pregnancy and chronic conditions of coronary heart disease, type 2 diabetes in the infants as they age.
 To-be-moms should start preparing their bodies two or three months prior to conception by intaking a nutritionally-balanced diet, maintaining proper body weight and exercising.
 It helps in healthy and safe pregnancy.
 Avoid dieting during pregnancy as baby may be deprived of essential nutrients.
 Body’s nutrient requirement of vitamins and minerals is increased by a small amount during pregnancy.
 Eating for two during pregnancy is a myth.

 The dietary intake varies from person to person depending on their body type, age, height, weight etc. Consult a dietician for a proper diet plan and nutritional requirement.
 Get a complete body check up.
 Refrain from eating foods which you are sensitive to.
-Light physical exercise is good during pregnancy.
+Beside following the below tips doing light physical exercise is good during pregnancy.

 - Pregnancy involves more intakes of calories, proteins, vitamins and minerals.
 Food is the best source but at times supplementation is also required.